 The survey also revealed that 35% of NEDs were surprised by the huge amount of unpaid time commitments demanded from modern-day NEDs.

-The Harvey Nash survey revealed that only 4% of board chairmen were ‘‘very satisfied’’ with the talent pool of their non-executives, with the vast majority – 61% – reporting that they were moderately satisfied.
+The Harvey Nash survey revealed that only 4% of board chairs were ‘‘very satisfied’’ with the talent pool of their non-executives, with the vast majority – 61% – reporting that they were moderately satisfied.
 This indicates that there currently exists a skills gap in non-executive directors that boards are increasingly becoming aware of.

 Some enlightened companies are consenting to their executives to act as NEDs in other organisations, such as non-profit and academia, more than before.
 This move is not entirely benign, but rather is being done to give young executives a chance to gain the requisite skills and experience.
 Bringing in more people from diverse backgrounds is also helping to increase the diversity of thinking that is critical for an effective board.